 Ballina Region for Refugees became incorporated on 13th December 2016.
 It is colloquially known as BR4R and is often referred to in this shortened form across the website and in other documents.

 Ballina Region for Refugees is a Registered Charity with The Australian Charities and Not for Profit Commission (ACNC) (Charity ABN 64 683 380 227) and is a Public Benevolent Society with tax exemption status.
 BR4R is endorsed as a Deductible Gift Recipient for the purpose of receiving donations.

-The Annual General Meeting is held each year in November and members are invited to join or renew membership in yearly increments.
+The Annual General Meeting is held each year in November or December and members are invited to join or renew membership in yearly increments.

 In 2018 BR4R employed a Project Worker to undertake the development of a resource kit and training materials in a Family Reunification Project funded by the Mercy Foundation.
 This is the only person to be paid by BR4R.
 All other participants are voluntary.

 A s with many things in life, Ballina Region for Refugees (BR4R) grew from small beginnings.

 In early 2015, Sue Kelly, a local resident, had been incensed by the Australian Government’s growing inhumane treatment and policies towards people seeking asylum.

 Sue published a notice in the local paper, the Ballina Shire Advocate, inviting like-minded and concerned people in the community to meet at a cafe in Lennox Head on the 28th February 2015 to discuss what they could do.

 About 12 people came to that meeting and this was the beginning of Ballina Region for Refugees with Sue Kelly as the founding leader.

 An early decision was to encourage Ballina Shire Council to declare the shire a ‘Refugee Welcome Zone’.